-Bakery, Restaurant, Cafe, Cocktail Bar, Patisserie, Italian, $$$
+Bakery, Cafe, Cocktail Bar, Patisserie, Restaurant, Italian, Vegetarian, $$$

 This bakery is in Piazza del Duomo, another one of the classic bakeries in the centre of Florence.
 Due to its great location, it’s always busy.
 They bake an array of pastries, sweet and savoury, and have great coffee.
 Try one of their mini cakes as you take in the view of the Duomo and Baptistery, right outside the window.

 Cafe, Italian, Vegetarian, $$$

 Piazza della Repubblica is lined with restaurant patios that look as if they belong to one continuous place, but actually there are four classic restaurants.
 Although Gilli is one of the four that blend together, this place has its own character, and boasts a fantastic selection of pastries, cakes, small desserts, and cookies served by their professional and well-dressed staff.
 It’s also a restaurant and the patio is perfect for people watching.

 Bakery, Cafe, Patisserie, Coffee Shop, Italian, Coffee, $$$